gramaro.io

 He's faster than you. -

-He's bigger than me. -
+He looks older than me. -

-The view was better -
+The road was wider. -

-The wind grew stronger and stronger. -
+The forest grew thicker and thicker. -

-It was easier. -
+He was stronger. -

-We were better than them. -
+It's better than rain. -

 Other rules